Canpio/GIE-TensorRT--Documentation/README.md

 # doc
-GIE (tensorRT) documention to get insight of every funciotused in the framework.
+GIE (tensorRT) documention to get insight of every funcion of the framework.